-- 3.7.1 The, height, scale, massing and site layout of new housing development will be based on the immediate context and surrounding housing identified in the Character and Context Appraisals in Appendix 4. - 3.7.2 The design of all new housing development in the neighbourhood area will be guided by policy C2 Character and Context Appraisals.
-Protecting the Character of Built Areas: In particular housing schemes should incorporate the following principles:

-- 1. High quality architectural design which is well related to its context, - 2.
-Building heights generally between 1 and 3 storeys, and 4 storeys in appropriate locations.
-Developments over of more than 4 storeys will not be normally be considered acceptable if the proposal and will need to demonstrates positive benefits in terms of the townscape and local aesthetic quality and relate well to their local context, - 3.
-A clear delineation between public and private spaces, - 4.
-Developments should include an integrated landscaping and planting strategy which enriches the biodiversity of the Area, and includes dedicated private planting areas for each unit as well as communal planting areas across the scheme which relate well to the wider area. - 5.
+- A. The height, scale, massing and site layout of new housing development will be based on the immediate context and surrounding housing identified in the Character and Context Appraisals in Appendix 4. - B. The design of all new housing development in the neighbourhood area will be guided by policy C2 Character and Context Appraisals.
+In particular housing schemes should incorporate the following principles: - 1.
+High quality architectural design which is well related to its context; - Building heights generally between 1 and 3 storeys, and 4 storeys in appropriate locations.
+Developments over 4 storeys will be considered acceptable if the proposal demonstrates positive benefits in terms of the townscape and local aesthetic quality and relate well to their local context; - 3.
+A clear delineation between public and private spaces; - 4.
+Developments should include an integrated landscaping and planting strategy which enriches the biodiversity of the Area, and includes dedicated private planting areas for each unit as well as communal planting areas across the scheme which relate well to the wider area; - 5.
 Single aspect units will not normally be considered acceptable.

-3.7.3 The reference to 'storeys' includes ground level and is based on modern storey heights, which are lower than historic buildings.
+3.4.1 The reference to 'storeys' includes ground level and is based on modern storey heights, which are lower than historic buildings.
 In some instances, this also includes rooms within the loft of a building.
 Where a development scheme involves the demolition of existing buildings the appropriate building height will be determined by the context of the site and the design and layout of the proposed development.
 Schemes in excess of the density range identified in the London Plan density matrix (up to 200hrh) must demonstrate that they have addressed concerns related to design, character and accessibility.

-3.7.4 Ham and Petersham comprise a number of different housing areas.
+- 3.4.2 Ham and Petersham comprise a number of different housing areas.
 The character of each of these has been assessed in the neighbourhood character studies and Conservation Area appraisals.
 These studies explain the high quality modern and traditional precedents found in the area, such as inter war and post war cottage estates, planned developments such as Langham House Close, Parkleys and the Wates Estate, and individual houses, both traditional Georgian and modern.
-The guidance for the form, scale and design of housing developments builds on guidance in policy LP 39 and LP 1 and 2 of the Richmond Local Plan.
+The guidance for the form, scale and design of housing developments builds on guidance in policy LP 39 and LP 1 and 2 of the Richmond Local Plan. - 3.4.3 The reference to density range contained in the London Plan relates to the character of existing housing in the area, the PTAL and the capacity of the road network.